saurabhchalke/saurabhchalke.github.io/_posts/2025-08-13-catching-lightning-in-a-bottle.md

 Our balloons operate in the stratosphere—brutal territory with −80 °C temperatures, violent daily heating and cooling, and 100+ mph wind shears near the tropopause that can shred the balloon envelope.
 It’s a hard place to run anything in production.

 Our edge comes from long duration and ultra‑low cost.
-We can keep thousands aloft for roughly a tenth the price of one weather satellite.
-Our unique data will soon feed AI models that already outperform today’s best supercomputer forecasts, and because we’re covering places nobody else measures, that advantage will compound.
+With appropriate safeguards, we aim to operate large fleets at a fraction of the cost of traditional weather satellites.
+The data we collect can help improve AI weather models which, in some settings, are beginning to outperform today’s best supercomputer forecasts.
+Coverage in data‑sparse regions may be especially useful.

 ### Rebrand